Helium-3: Terrestrial abundance

-3He is a primordial substance in the Earth's mantle, considered to have become entrapped within the Earth during planetary formation.
-The ratio of 3He to 4He within the Earth's crust and mantle is less than that for assumptions of solar disk composition as obtained from meteorite and lunar samples, with terrestrial materials generally containing lower 3He/4He ratios due to ingrowth of 4He from radioactive decay.
+3He is a primordial substance in the Earth's mantle, thought to have been trapped during the planet's initial formation.
+The ratio of 3He to 4He within the Earth's crust and mantle is less than that in the solar disk (as estimated using meteorite and lunar samples), with terrestrial materials generally containing lower 3He/4He ratios due to production of 4He from radioactive decay.

-3He has a cosmological ratio of 300 atoms per million atoms of 4He (at. ppm), leading to the assumption that the original ratio of these primordial gases in the mantle was around 200-300 ppm when Earth was formed.
-Over Earth's history alpha-particle decay of uranium, thorium and other radioactive isotopes has generated significant amounts of 4He, such that only around 7% of the helium now in the mantle is primordial helium, lowering the total 3He/4He ratio to around 20 ppm.
-Ratios of 3He/4He in excess of atmospheric are indicative of a contribution of 3He from the mantle.
+3He has a cosmological ratio of 300 atoms per million atoms of 4He, leading to the assumption that the original ratio of these primordial gases in the mantle was around 200–300 ppm when Earth was formed.
+Over the course of Earth's history, a significant amount of 4He has been generated by the alpha decay of uranium, thorium and other radioactive isotopes, to the point that only around 7% of the helium now in the mantle is primordial helium, thus lowering the total 3He:4He ratio to around 20 ppm.
+Ratios of 3He:4He in excess of the atmospheric ratio are indicative of a contribution of 3He from the mantle.
 Crustal sources are dominated by the 4He produced by radioactive decay.

 The ratio of helium-3 to helium-4 in natural Earth-bound sources varies greatly.
 Samples of the lithium ore spodumene from Edison Mine, South Dakota were found to contain 12 parts of helium-3 to a million parts of helium-4.
 Samples from other mines showed 2 parts per million.

-Helium is also present as up to 7% of some natural gas sources, and large sources have over 0.5% (above 0.2% makes it viable to extract).
+Helium itself is present as up to 7% of some natural gas sources, and large sources have over 0.5% (above 0.2% makes it viable to extract).
 The fraction of 3He in helium separated from natural gas in the U.S. was found to range from 70 to 242 parts per billion.
 Hence the US 2002 stockpile of 1 billion normal m3 would have contained about 12 to 43 kg of helium-3.
 According to American physicist Richard Garwin, about 26 m3 or almost 5 kg of 3He is available annually for separation from the US natural gas stream.
 If the process of separating out the 3He could employ as feedstock the liquefied helium typically used to transport and store bulk quantities, estimates for the incremental energy cost range from 34 to 300 $/l NTP, excluding the cost of infrastructure and equipment.
 Algeria's annual gas production is assumed to contain 100 million normal cubic metres and this would contain between 7 and 24 m3 of helium-3 (about 1 to 4 kg) assuming a similar 3He fraction.